The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 Autobiography is a literary pain.

 I left London and Grace to live in Berlin because I wanted Wild Things to Happen and no matter how beautiful and mostly-sweet-natured Grace was, she was still a Suburban American at heart.
 I wanted experience… a romance… Myth; something more exotic.
 If Grace’s voice had had the timbre and heavily-accented English of Dominique Sanda’s in Steppenwolf, I never would have left her side.
-But she didn’t, she spoke in the manner of Midwestern Hairdresser, so you see I had to flee London and the Suburbs in her pretty mouth.
+But she didn’t, she spoke in the manner of Midwestern Hairdresser, so you see I had to flee London and the sensation of the suburbs in her pretty mouth.
 I landed in Berlin, lucked into a good gig at a trendy nightclub streaming with the most beautiful girls and women in the city (when they could squeeze in; the door policy was genius: even the pretty girls had to wait in a block-long queue).
 I was working as a combination ashtray-cleaner/ WC patrol/ basic bartender, qualified to dispense dark beers into huge glasses and be a general flunky, doing whatever the polyglotally-illiterate boss barked at me to do.